 Since then, Robertson has held many positions in the business arena, but writing always played a part.
 In the course of his several careers, he wrote sales proposals, literature copy, an occasional cartoon, a newsletter for a Fortune 500 company and, in his spare time, did some freelance newspaper reporting.
 He was a contributing editor for two non-fiction works, Doc: Platoon Medic, a Military Book Club selection by Daniel Evans Jr. and Chuck Sasser (Pocket Books, 1992), and Steel My Soldiers’ Hearts, a New York Times bestseller by Colonel David H. Hackworth and Eilhys England (Ruggedland Books, 2002).
 Robertson served with the authors in Vietnam.
 He is a decorated combat veteran.

 He is a member of the Mystery Writers of America, International Thriller Writers, and Long Island Writers’ Guild.
 He is co-founder of a critique group that call themselves, with tongue in cheek, the Future Best Selling Novelists of Long Island.
 The group published an anthology of short fiction in 2012 entitled Chapter One.
-Mr. Robertson’s debut novel, For Good Reason, is forthcoming from Black Opal Books.
+Robertson’s debut novel is For Good Reason.
 He lives with his wife, Elizabeth, on New York’s Long Island, where they raised three children: Tom, Suzanne and Kate.
 James is currently working on his next novel.